berenger-eu/tbfmm/README.md

 # If a package has been found but should be disabled, this can be done
 # with -DTBFMM_ENABLE_[PACKAGE]=OFF, where PACKAGE can be:
 # SPECX, INASTEMP, FFTW, OPENMP

+# To use StarPU, one has to set the env variable STARPU_DIR that contains the install dir of StarPU
+# It is also advised to disable Specx, to compile faster
+# The cmake variable TBFMM_STARPU_VERSION can be used to set starpu version (1.4 by default)
+export STARPU_DIR=/my_computer/StarPU/install/
+cmake -DTBFMM_ENABLE_SPECX=OFF

 # Update an existing configuration by calling again cmake -D[an option]=[a value] ..
 # or using ccmake ..